 Annual Incentive Compensation Program.
-The Compensation Committee made the following modifications to the annual incentive compensation program for 2022.
+The Compensation Committee made the following modifications to the annual incentive compensation program.
+Unchanged metrics and relative weightings continue to reflect focus on profitability and cash generation aligned with externally reported metrics and Arconic's commitment to diversity, equity and inclusion.